You are currently viewing U. S. family-based immigration

 Additionally, you must file Form I-730, Petition for Relatives of Refugees and Asylees at no cost.

-Frequently Asked Questions About U. S. family-based immigration
+Frequently Asked Questions About U. S. Family-Based Immigration

 relatives of united states soldiers

-You can pay this fee with a money order, cashier’s check, or personal check, if you submit it at a USCIS location.
+The price of filing a family petition with Form I-130 is around $535.
+This fee can be paid by money order, cashier’s check, or personal check, if you submit it at a USCIS location.

 The time frame to process an I-130 petition depends on the relationship you and your family have and the ability to demonstrate it in USCIS offices.
-However, the approximate time it takes can range from 6 to 12 months.
+However, the approximate time it takes can range from 6 to 12 months..

 You can send an I-130 petition depending on where you live.
 USCIS provides a select table of addresses with all the places to file it from.